List of Star Wars television series: Andor (2022–2025)

+Ahsoka (2023–present)

+In December 2020, Ahsoka was announced.
+Developed by Favreau and Filoni, with Filoni serving as its writer and showrunner, it exists alongside The Mandalorian and The Book of Boba Fett through a crossover event.
+Rosario Dawson headlines the limited series, reprising her role as Ahsoka Tano.
+Natasha Liu Bordizzo, Mary Elizabeth Winstead, and Eman Esfandi have been cast as Sabine Wren, Hera Syndulla, and Ezra Bridger, characters first introduced in Rebels.
+Hayden Christensen, Genevieve O'Reilly, Lars Mikkelsen, Diana Lee Inosanto, and David Tennant reprise their roles as Anakin Skywalker, Mon Mothma, Grand Admiral Thrawn, Morgan Elsbeth, and Huyang from previous media.
+Ray Stevenson and Ivanna Sakhno have been cast as new characters Baylan Skoll and Shin Hati.
+Filming began in May 2022.
+Ahsoka premiered on August 22, 2023.
+The first season consisted of eight episodes released until October 3, 2023.
+In January 2024, it was announced that a second season was in development with Filoni.

-The Acolyte
+The Acolyte (2024)

 In April 2020, Variety reported that a female-centric live-action Star Wars series is in development for Disney+ with Russian Doll co-creator Leslye Headland serving as a writer and showrunner.
 In early November, Headland expounded that the series would be set "in a pocket of the universe and a pocket of the timeline that we don't know much about," elaborating that she was more engaged creatively with the geography of the Star Wars universe than its existing visuals.
 On November 5, Deadline reported that the series was expected to be an "action thriller with martial arts elements".
 On Disney Investor Day 2020, it was revealed that the series would be titled The Acolyte and take place during the late High Republic era.
 In mid-2021, it was reported that the series would consist of eight episodes.
 In May 2022, Headland said the series would be a "mystery thriller" set about 100 years before The Phantom Menace, that writing was almost complete, and that the series was casting; In 2022, Amandla Stenberg, Lee Jung-jae, and Manny Jacinto were confirmed to be playing major roles.
-The eight-episode series will be released on Disney+ in 2024.
+The eight-episode series premiered on Disney+ on June 4, 2024.
+The series was canceled in August 2024.

-Lando

-In December 2020, Lando was announced as a Disney+ limited series focusing on the titular character, with a story by Justin Simien.
-In May 2022, Kennedy stated the series was still in development, and that they were having discussions with Donald Glover about reprising the role from Solo: A Star Wars Story (2018) in the series.